jakon89/Inpost-Paczkomaty/README.md

 6. Go to **Settings** $\rightarrow$ **Devices & Services** $\rightarrow$ **Integrations** $\rightarrow$ **Add Integration**, and search for **InPost Paczkomaty**.
 7. Complete the setup flow by providing your phone number and the received SMS code.
+8. If prompted, verify your email by clicking the link in the email sent by InPost (this can be done on any device). **Note:** This is a legitimate verification email - it will **not** ask for any credentials.
+Once verified, click `Submit` to proceed.
-8. Select the specific parcel lockers you wish to monitor.
+9. Select the specific parcel lockers you wish to monitor.

 ### Manual Installation